+I. INTRODUCTION

-I. Introduction- School boards and schools are entrusted through the School Act with the authority to establish codes of conduct.
+School boards and schools are entrusted through the School Act with the authority to establish codes of conduct.
 Recognizing the autonomy of these bodies and acknowledging the effort they have already undertaken to ensure that school climates are as positive as possible, the provincial standards described below are provided to assist them in developing consistent and coherent policies and practices in the communities.
-It is expected that all British Columbia schools will revisit the existing codes and/or develop new codes of conduct reflecting the provincial standards.
+The purpose of this document is to provide a basic framework and common expectation for Bramblewood Elementary students.
+The guidelines reflect the provincial standards for "Code of Conduct", as directed by School Act 85 (2) (c).

 II.
-CODE OF CONDUCT
+CODE OF CONDUCT: KEY ELEMENTS